 - Select a loan option from the choices for which you qualify and indicate your preferred repayment term.

 - Verify your identity and supply a few final details to complete your application.

 Marcus will then automatically generate loan offers for you, returning results in as little as five minutes.

 Prospective borrowers do not have to submit to “hard” credit checks.
 Instead, Marcus by Goldman Sachs does a “soft pull,” meaning that your credit score will not be affected by your application.

-Unfortunately, Marcus by Goldman Sachs does not support joint or cosigned loan applications as of February 2021.
-It also does not offer secured loans to borrowers who would be willing to offer the institution some collateral as consideration for more advantageous rates and terms.
+Unfortunately, Marcus by Goldman Sachs doesn’t support joint or cosigned loan applications.
+It also doesn’t offer secured loans to borrowers who would be willing to offer the institution some collateral as consideration for more advantageous rates and terms.

 Affordability is a key advantage of the Marcus by Goldman Sachs loan program.
-Unlike many other institutional lenders, Marcus does not charge application fees, origination fees, late fees, or penalties on prepayments or early loan repayments.
+Unlike many other institutional lenders, Marcus doesn’t charge application fees, origination fees, late fees, or penalties on prepayments or early loan repayments.

 Interest rates are fixed and remain relatively affordable even at the high end of the range (19.99%).
 By contrast, it’s not uncommon for lenders to apply APRs as high as 35.99%.